GeoNode/QGISGeoNodePlugin/docs/index.md

 Development for this plugin is still in early stages.
 Therefore it is not available in the main QGIS plugin repository.
-However, you may still install it comfortably from inside your QGIS installation, by configuring our our custom repository.It is available
+However, you may still install it comfortably from inside your QGIS installation, by configuring our custom repository.It is available
 at:

 <https://kartoza.github.io/qgis_geonode/repo/plugins.xml>

-1. Add this custom repository inside QGIS plugin manager
+1. Add this custom repository inside QGIS Plugin Manager
-2. Refresh the list of available plugins
+1. Refresh the list of available plugins
-2. Search for a plugin named **QGIS GeoNode**
+1. Search for a plugin named **QGIS GeoNode**
-2. Install it!
+1. Install it!

+!!! note
+    Be sure to have the _Show also experimental plugins_ checkbox checked, the QGIS Plugin Manager _Settings_ section.

 Check the [Development](development.md) section for a more developer oriented installation procedure